binarybin/MPS_Proba/README.md

 * Peter Gjeltema (PJ)
 * Jun Xiong (xiongPU)

 Licence
 ---
 This project is still in progress and is subject to the GPL 2 licence.
 Please feel free to contact the authors if you have some questions or suggestions.

+The code is available on GitHub: https://github.com/binarybin/MPS_Proba and please feel free to use it.
+Fork it!